 The rice fields in Bali are collectively owned by several farmers who share the land to cultivate rice and other crops.
-Through the Subak system, the Balinese came up with a sustainable irrigation system that deviates the water from rivers and streams to flow through water temples and finally into the rice fields.
+Through the Subak system, the Balinese came up with a sustainable irrigation system that deviates water from rivers and streams to flow through water temples and finally into the rice fields.

-Thanks to the Subak system, the Balinese were able to cultivate crops on uneven terrain, creating the picturesque terraced landscapes that Bali is famous for.
+Thanks to the Subak system, the Balinese were able to cultivate crops on uneven terrain, thus creating the picturesque terraced landscapes that Bali is famous for.

 TEGALALANG RICE TERRACES, UBUD

-Located only about 25 minutes from Ubud, Tegalalang rice terraces are without a doubt, the most popular rice fields in Bali and for this reason, you should definitely visit early in the morning!
+Located only about 25 minutes from Ubud, Tegalalang rice terraces are without a doubt, the most popular rice fields in Bali, and for this reason, you should definitely visit early in the morning!

-The official opening hours are from 8 a.m. to 6 p.m. but you can actually get there early and skip the entrance fee.
+The official opening hours are from 8 a.m. to 6 p.m. but you can actually get there early and avoid the entrance fee.
 I arrived at 6.30 a.m. and there were already about 15 people, so I can only imagine how crowded it would get at 10 a.m!

-So, are the Tegalalang rice terraces worth visiting?
+Are the Tegalalang rice terraces worth visiting?

-Close towards the middle of the rice terraces is a path leading up to a wooden platform where you can get an amazing view all to yourself IF you go early!
+Close towards the middle of the rice terraces is a path leading up to a wooden platform where you can get an amazing view all to yourself if you go early!
 Also, make sure you prepare some small change for the donations.